UBC-MDS/programming-in-python-for-data-science/chapters/en/module4.md

 **When you see `____` in a coding exercise, replace it with what you assume to be the correct code.
 Run it and see if you obtain the desired output.
 Submit your code to validate if you were correct.**

+Recently Jeremy bought a new Ikea shoe rack.
+The packaging included quite a few parts and he is finding it hard to keep track!

 Tasks:
+Make a dictionary that includes the quantity of each part included in the Ikea set.

+The shoe rack contained the following parts:

+- 8 `Long Screw`
+- 8 `Flat Top Metric Screw`
+- 8 `Wood Dowel`
+- 2 `Short Screw`
+- 1 `Allen Key`
+- 1 `Connector Plate`

+- Construct the dictionary so that the part names are the keys and the quantities of the the parts, are the values for the dictionary.
+- Name the dictionary `ikea_shoe_rack`.

 <codeblock id="04_12">
+- Are you naming your dictionary properly?
+- Are all your parts spelt correctly?

 </codeblock>